zeusdeux/serverless-graphql/Readme.md

     }
   },

-  // Author: {}, // not providing this let's us use the default resolvers
+  // Author: {}, // not providing this lets us use the default resolvers

   Mutation: {
     addAuthor(_, { author }) {